15 Tips to Maintain Healthy, Flexible Joints

 Instead, try to get your body moving enough to raise your body temperature and even break a little sweat if possible.
 Warming up gets the blood flowing to your muscles, lubricates joints, wakes you up, and lowers the chances that you'll get injured.

-Some light cardio is a great way to get warmed up, but try to make sure that you activate the muscle groups you're going to exercise later in your warm-up.
+Doing some light cardio for about 5-10 minutes is a great way to get warmed up, but try to make sure that you activate the muscle groups you're going to exercise later in your warm-up.

 6. Use Your Whole Range of Motion